The Omega Story

 1959 bought more change to the reel market: quarter-track stereo tapes.
 Omega quickly joined the bandwagon and by April of 1960 the new format accounted for 50% of their sales.
 Half-track stereo reels listed at $9.95, while the equivalent quarter-track version sold for $6.95.
 Added later was a one-hour 4-track double-program series that combined two releases on one reel for $9.95.

 In early 1961 it was announced that Dave Hubert had been named sales manager for Concord Electronics (whose reel tape machines would become a staple of the 60s audiophile market).
-What happened to Omega remains murky, but the Omegatape line resurfaced--this incarnation was now headquartered in New York instead of California with Omega alum Manny Kopelman one of the execs.
+The Omegatape line resurfaced--this incarnation was now headquartered in New York instead of California with Omega alum Manny Kopelman one of the execs.
 The new management revived the old Alphatapes imprint and cheapened the releases.
 Gradually program notes were replaced by generic blurbs, and dubbing quality became inconsistent.

-Omega's LP line did not fare any better—again the details of how it happened are unclear.
-But just months after Hubert left for Concord, Francis Bay recordings started showing up on Directional Sound (a product of the penny-pinchers at Premier Albums) attributed to 'John Evans'.
+Omega's LP line did not fare any better.
+Just months after Hubert left for Concord, Francis Bay recordings started showing up on Directional Sound (a product of the penny-pinchers at Premier Albums) attributed to 'John Evans'.
+That was Manny Kopelman's doing.
+Meanwhile Omega LPs were dumped into discount store bins as cut-outs; the label was all but dead.
 Kopelman’s Sutton label (list price 99 cents) reissued some Omega titles without pseudonymns, replicating some of Omega's slogans and blurbs.
-Eventually newly pressed LPs under the Omegadisk imprint surfaced.
-These cut every corner possible, right down to the absence of notes, cheap covers, and increasingly shoddy pressings.
-The Omegadisk catalog was extended out to OSL 149, turning it into a dumping ground for material from the likes of Spin-O-Rama and Coronet (both owned by Premier Albums), often rampant with misattributions and other incompetencies.
-Some of these were LPs pressed for defunct labels rebranded as Omega (Celebrity, Hallmark, Sutton, Plaza etc); the sheer variety of sources makes the National Record Library a credible suspect.
+Eventually Kopelman brought Omega LPs back to life, after a fashion.
+These newly produced albums cut every corner possible, right down to the absence of notes, cheap covers, and increasingly shoddy pressings.
+The Omegadisk catalog was extended out to OSL 149, turning it into a dumping ground for material from the likes of Spin-O-Rama and Coronet, often rampant with misattributions and other incompetencies.
+Some of these were LPs pressed for defunct labels rebranded as Omega (Celebrity, Hallmark, Sutton, Plaza etc).
 These disreputable discs quickly outnumbered genuine Omega LPs, burying the label's reputation in a sea of ersatz pretenders.

 In 1961 David Hubert began a new label: Horizon (that Concord job didn’t last long).
 It would eventually be absorbed by Vee-Jay, and a spin-off of Horizon (Surrey) was created to re-use the Horizon masters.
 There one could find several albums by the 'Surrey Brass'--in fact Omega recordings by Francis Bay, Lloyd Mumm, and others that somehow found their way to Vee-Jay.
 For his part, Hubert signed with Herb Alpert's A&M, where he was head of the label's international division.
 After 12 years with the company he left in 1979 to create David Hubert and Associates, and was still active in the production of recordings in the digital age.